Supereg/secure-video-specification/README.md

 After a short time the Home Hub will send a [`dataSend` `close` event](#43-close) to indicate that the given transmission for the `streamId` is closed.

-Example fmp4 files of an transmitted recording can be found in the [examples](./examples) directory.
+Example fmp4 files of a transmitted recording can be found in the [examples](./examples) directory.
-Additionally a full writeup of the transmitted HomeKit Data Stream payloads for the given example can be found [here](./examples/README.md).
+Additionally, a full writeup of the transmitted HomeKit Data Stream payloads for the given example can be found [here](./examples/README.md).